Job profiles

 School subjects that might be useful (in Scotland students can choose which subjects to take in their final years of high school)

-Possible routes into the job (e.g. university, college, apprenticeships, etc)
+Possible routes into the job (e.g. university, college, apprenticeship, etc)

 Helpful to have - which would include any other useful information.